H4HWV2011/msjarvis-public-docs/thesis/09-darwin-godel-machines.md

 **Consistency with Chapters 2, 4, 5, 6, 7, and 8.** The Fifth DGM fits into the previously
-established architecture: it respects GBIM's worldview layer (Chapter 2) by not introducing a parallel belief system; it operates as a state‑space operator within the Hilbert‑space framing (Chapter 4); it reads/writes only to the canonical Chroma/GeoDB/GBIM memory stack (Chapters 5 and
+established architecture: it respects GBIM's worldview layer (Chapter 2) by not introducing a parallel belief system; it operates as a state‑space operator within the Hilbert‑space framing (Chapter 4); it reads/writes only to the canonical Chroma/GeoDB/GBIM memory stack (Chapters 5 and 6) via RAG; it is invoked as one service among many in the RAG/routing pipeline (Chapter 7);
-6) via RAG; it is invoked as one service among many in the RAG/routing pipeline (Chapter 7); and it participates in entangled, logged updates—WOAH‑weighted promotions—that can be inspected alongside RAG traces (Chapter 8).
+and it participates in entangled, logged updates—WOAH‑weighted promotions—that can be inspected alongside RAG traces (Chapter 8).

 ---

-## 9.8 Limits, Honesty, and Future Work
+## 9.8 Limits and Future Work

 **No fully formal Gödel machine.** Ms. Jarvis does not implement a proof‑based Gödel machine with guaranteed utility improvements.
 That remains a theoretical ideal, not an engineering target.